mastodon/mastodon/CONTRIBUTING.md

 Please review the org-level [contribution guidelines] for high-level acceptance criteria guidance and the [DEVELOPMENT] guide for environment-specific details.
+You should also read the project's [AI Policy] to understand how we approach AI-assisted contributions.

 ## API Changes and Additions